dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/snowflake-privatelink.md

 <Lightbox src="/img/docs/dbt-cloud/snowflakeprivatelink2.png" title="Create Network Rule"/>

 9. In the **Network Policy** tab, edit the policy you want to add the rule to.

-- _*This could be your account level policy, or a policy specific to the users who will be connecting from dbt Cloud._
+This could be your account-level policy or a policy specific to the users connecting from dbt Cloud.

 10. Add the new rule to the allowed list and click **Update Network Policy**.